munificent/game-programming-patterns/book/bytecode.markdown

         <aside name="lines">

-        Except for line endings. *Sigh...*
+        Except for line endings.
+And encodings.

         </aside>